Towards declarative comparabilities: application to functional dependencies: Application to functional dependencies

 \begin{theorem} \csmc{SPFD} is \csf{NP}-complete. \end{theorem}

-\begin{proof} A certificate is a strong reality $g \colon \Lt_{\U} \to \{0,1\}^n$ of polynomial size.
-Moreover, the satisfaction of a functional dependency given the strong reality can be checked in polynomial time.
-It follows that \csmc{PFD} belongs to NP.
+\begin{proof} First we show that \csmc{SPFD} belongs to \csf{NP}.
+A certificate is a strong reality $g \colon \Lt_{\U} \to \{0,1\}^n$ which can be represented by the abstract tuple $x_{g}$ of polynomial size.
+Moreover, the satisfaction of a functional dependency $X \imp A$ can be tested in polynomial time by computing $g(f_{\U}(t, t'))$ for every pair of tuples $t, t'$ in the input relation $r$.
+Thus, \csmc{SPFD} belongs to \csf{NP}.